jlcarr/NeuralNetwork/README.md

 # NeuralNetwork
 A C++ library for creating and training artificial neural networks

-# NeuralNetwork
-A C++ library for creating and training artificial neural networks

 ## Features
 * Uses standard C++11 library.
 * Simple design and usage.